-I love a seafood chowder, especially a salmon chowder.
+Salmon Chowder is a favourite soup here in BC.
 A fish soup, at least a creamy one packed with veggies like this one, is a super satisfying meal, especially on a blustery day.
-You might be surprised if you are a follower here, because I made this salmon chowder with canned salmon.

-Using only sustainable caught wild seafood is very important to me, so I was excited to endorse this environmentally responsible company.
+It's very important for me to use only sustainably caught wild seafood.
+So it's exciting to endorse this environmentally responsible company.
 Please visit their website to find out more about Raincoast Trading.
 There, you can find out more about what sets this company apart, get recipes, and find out where to buy.
 You can also buy them on Amazon, which is a great option, too.

 Raincoast Trading adheres to the highest sustainability standards when catching, processing and packaging its seafood.
 There is no bycatch, and no habitat damage involved in their fishing.
 And then, they pack the seafood with a single-cooked method in natural fish oils, which results in a rich, dense flavour and loads of extra nutrition typically not found in most canned seafood products.
 I also love that the cans are BPA free.

 So, I would not normally make this salmon chowder with canned salmon, but it was extra easy to put together with a pantry item already on hand.
 And the salmon is truly fresh tasting and delicious, so of course, the soup was, too.
 Everyone in my house loved it, meaning, I'll be making it again and again.

 - 2 stalks celery chopped